Suits, ties, guns and badges engaged with tattoos, sandals and white-guy dreadlocks to discuss Tuesday evening the pros and cons of … legal weed.

 Perhaps weirdest of all, both ends of the spectrum walked away with more common ground than would have seemed possible when Forsyth County’s top prosecutor — a Republican candidate for state attorney general — professed publicly support for legalized medicinal marijuana.

 “I’d be all for it ….
-I understand the benefits of it when you talk about the medicinal use, and I understand how it could help in terms of appetite and those sorts of things,” said District Attorney Jim O’Neill.
+I understand the benefits of it when you talk about the medicinal use, and I understand how it came help in terms of appetite and those sorts of things,” said District Attorney Jim O’Neill.

-That statement, supported by a deeply personal story about the death of his mother from cancer, drew gasps and then applause from many in a crowd of 150 or so who filed into Footnote for a panel discussion called “Pot or Not: Is it time for marijuana laws to change.”
+That statement, supported by a deeply personal story about the death of his mother from cancer, drew gasps and then applause from many in a crowd of 150 or so who filed into Footnotes for a panel discussion called “Pot or Not: Is it time for marijuana laws to change.”

 Shocking as that was coming from the elected district attorney, O’Neill will never be mistaken for a discount Bernie Sanders.